openfrontier/docker-gerrit/README.md

 ## Extend this image.
   Similarly to the [Postgres](https://hub.docker.com/_/postgres/) image, if you would like to do additional configuration mid-script, add one or more
-  `*.sh` scripts under `/docker-entrypoint-init.d`.
+  `*.sh` or `*.nohup` scripts under `/docker-entrypoint-init.d`.
 This directory is created by default.
-Scripts in `/docker-entrypoint-init.d` are run after gerrit has been initialized, but before any of the gerrit config is customized, allowing you to programmatically override environment variables in entrypoint scripts.
+Scripts in `/docker-entrypoint-init.d` are run after gerrit has been initialized, but before any of the gerrit config is customized, allowing you to programmatically override environment variables in entrypoint scripts. `*.nohup` scripts are run into the background with nohup command.

 ## Run dockerized gerrit with dockerized PostgreSQL and OpenLDAP.
 #####All attributes in [gerrit.config ldap section](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#ldap) are supported.